Beauty rising from the chaos – Silver lining of COVID-19

 - Spending Quality Time with Family and Friends

 Have you ever said, “I wish I could have a day off to spend some extra time with my family”?
-Or, “I wish I could catch up with my friends like we use too”?
-This is the perfect time to love on your friends and family, as life is so short.
+Or, “I wish I could catch up with my friends as we use too”?
+This is the perfect time to love your friends and family, as life is so short.
 A few ways to connect with each other is by using technology to your advantage, use Zoom, House Party, or Facetime to virtually connect and get creative with those who are at a distance.
 Have a game night or sit at the dining room table and share a meal with your family.
 Watch a movie or talk about frivolous things with your significant other.
+If you’re meeting friends, remember to take precautions and abide by any legislations.
+If you’re gathering in a large group, it might be worth wearing a face mask to keep yourself safe.
+If you’re in need of a face mask, you could consider customizing your own by visiting Imprint, or another website similar.
+That should prevent you from spreading any germs, keeping you all safe.

 - Slowing Down